richardgaywood/foundry-penllawen-compendium-table-maker/README.md

 blah blah hello world blah

+## Currently supported game systems

+Right now, only [SWADE](https://gitlab.com/peginc/swade) is supported.
+However the bulk of the code has been written to be system agnostic and adding support for more systems should be as simple as writing some new Handlebars templates.
+If you're interested in contributing that, please let me know.

+## Getting in touch / asking questions / giving feedback / reporting bugs

+I am [docg#2827](https://discordapp.com/users/459741920370098176) on Discord.
+You can ping me in #swade on the [FoundryVTT Discord](https://discord.com/invite/v9K2hKJ).

+Alternatively, you can [file an issue in GitHub here](https://github.com/richardgaywood/foundry-penllawen-compendium-table-maker/issues).
+If you have something important I definitely shouldn't forget, this is the better way.

 ## How to use the module

 The module currently has no UI and can only be used by writing macros.

 **Wait, wtf, why?** Because this is a surprisingly difficult thing to write a UI for (there's a lot of overlapping options) and I quite honestly do not have time right now.
 I think the macro interface is good enough for a first release.
 I might revisit this decision in the future, but I am not making any promises.
 If you feel strongly that there should be a UI, this can be communicated to me in the form of pull requests ;)

 ### The basics